How and when you can use AI in your studies, Copilot, guidelines for exams, cheating and challenges with AI.

 Canvas course in using AI

-Malmö University has created the Canvas course "Your studies and AI" as a helpful and inspirational tool for students.
+Malmö University has created the Canvas course “Your studies and AI” to help and inspire you.
 The course will be launched in September 2025.

 AI often works well for brainstorming, structuring your thoughts or explaining something in a simplified way.
-In other words, AI is allowed to be used as an aid.
-Using AI to generate a text is usually not using it as an aid, but it depends on what you have been instructed to do.
+In other words, AI is allowed when used as an aid.
+Using AI to generate a text does not usually come under this defintion, but it depends on what you have been instructed to do.

 You are usually allowed to use AI to